Create many-to-many table relationships overview

 |Power Apps portal||Provides an easy streamlined experience, but some special settings are not available.

-More information: Create Many-to-many entity relationships in Common Data Service using Power Apps portal
+More information: Create Many-to-many table relationships in Microsoft Dataverse using Power Apps portal

 |Solution explorer||Not as easy, but provides for more flexibility for less common requirements.

-More information: Create N:N (many-to-many) entity relationships in Common Data Service using solution explorer
+More information: Create N:N (many-to-many) table relationships in Dataverse using solution explorer

-You can also create new Many-to-many (N:N) entity relationship in your environment using the following:
+You can also create new Many-to-many (N:N) table relationship in your environment using the following:

 - Import a solution that contains the definition of the relationship.
 More information: Import, update, and export solutions

-- A developer can use Metadata services to write a program to create and update entity relationships.
-More information: Developer documentation: Customize entity relationship metadata
+- A developer can use Metadata services to write a program to create and update table relationships.
+More information: Developer documentation: Customize table relationship metadata

 Information in this topic will help you choose which designer you can use.

-You should use the Power Apps portal to create and edit Many-to-many (N:N) entity relationships unless you need to address any of the following requirements:
+You should use the Power Apps portal to create and edit Many-to-many (N:N) table relationships unless you need to address any of the following requirements:

 - Configure navigation pane options for model-driven apps.